-- Maintenance requirements – The lessee is obligated to perform all maintenance during the lease term.
+- Maintenance requirements – The lessee is obligated to perform all of the manufacturer’s scheduled maintenance during the lease term.

-- Lease-End Buyouts — Know as “residuals.”
-This is money due after your last lease payment…the amounts can be substantial.
+- Lease-End Buyouts — known as “residuals.”
+These are monies due after your last lease payment, and the amounts can be substantial.

-Municipal Leases for Police & Sheriffs – More Flexibility & More Options
+Municipal Lease Benefits for Police & Sheriffs – More Flexibility & More Options

-Compare First Capital’s municipal lease-to-own program, prices, flexibility and options to any other type of lease.
-Here’s why so many agency’s opt for a First Capital municipal lease rather than a commercial lease.
+Compare First Capital’s municipal lease-to-own program, prices, flexibility, and options to any other type of lease.
+Here’s why so many agencies opt for a First Capital municipal lease rather than a commercial lease.
 Check these benefits.

 - Security Deposits: None.
 Only a nominal documentation fee is due at signing.
 The first lease payment can be up to 12 months after signing)

 - Mileage Restrictions: None.